transcending1/Review/admin/subpage/modules/module_doc/Bi-Class Logistic Regression.md

 ### 7.max_iter
-+ Description

-Maximum number of iterations taken for the solvers to converge.
+'Maximum number of iterations taken for the solvers \n             to converge.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |